Quick Facts: Nick Kembel

 So off I went to be an English teacher, first in Thailand, then China, and finally Taiwan in 2008.
-The latter country proved to be incredibly comfortable, so I ended up staying.
+The latter country proved to be incredibly comfortable, so I ended up living permanently in Taiwan.
 To get an idea of why I fell in love with this East Asian island nation, take a peek at my 55 favorite places in Taiwan!

 One day at the end of my first year in Taiwan, a short, cute Taiwanese woman shyly approached me on the Taipei MRT to chat.
 Within a few years we were married, I moved in with her family, and we welcomed Sage & Lavender to this world.

 In 2011, I wrote my first book, Taiwan in the Eyes of a Foreigner.
 It sold over 7000 copies and brought me a few minutes of local fame.
 Teaching kids had never really been my thing, so I used the success of my book to launch a career in freelance writing and tutoring working professionals.